ltspicer/heizoel24.mex/README.md

 Many thanks to cpatscheider for his support! ( [Secret-Lab-Productions/heizoel24-mex#2](https://github.com/Secret-Lab-Productions/heizoel24-mex/discussions/2) )

-There were some problems when the mex.py script runs on the same host as the Smarthome system.
+There were some problems when the mex.py script runs on the same host as the smarthome system.
 Only the first line was transmitted.

 Solution: comment out time.sleep(0.1) in lines 143, 153 and 165 (remove #).